eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Docker
 	- ROS
 + skill set:
+	- Technical capability to create robust and well-tested C++ software
+	- Familiarity with modern model predictive control and other advanced control techniques
+	- Experience with adaptive control, system identification, and machine learning methods
+	- Minimum of a Masters Degree in Robotics, Computer Science, Mathematics, Physics or equivalent with 3+ years experience
+	- Knowledge of robotics systems (ROS, PCL) is preferred
++ skill set:
 	- We are looking for a Research Scientist, Robotics - New College Graduate:
 	- NVIDIA’s invention of the GPU in 1999 sparked the growth of the PC gaming market, redefined modern computer graphics, and revolutionized parallel computing.
 More recently, GPU deep learning ignited modern AI — the next era of computing.
 With the GPU acting as the primary computing device, robots can now perceive and understand the world around them.
 Today, NVIDIA has transformed into “the AI computing company.”
 We're looking to grow our company, and build our teams with the smartest people in the world working on diverse aspects of AI.
 Join us at the frontier of technological advancement!
 	- Robotics is an increasingly exciting field, influenced heavily by recent advances in hardware acceleration through devices such as the modern GPU.
 These advances have enabled tremendous progress in several areas of robotics, including manipulation, visual recognition, real-time tracking, and learning-based control.
 Robots are getting increasingly proficient at building 3D maps of their environments, detecting and tracking objects and people as they move through the world, learning controllers from realistic simulation, and understanding commands provided via gestures and natural language.